X

 Avoiding Mistakes in Prototyping

-• Awareness Training: Train your team to be aware of cognitive biases.
+• Awareness training: Train your team to be aware of cognitive biases.
 Raise awareness of common mistakes and pitfalls in the prototyping process.

-• Blind Testing: Conduct tests where users have no prior knowledge of the product.
+• Blind testing: Conduct tests where users have no prior knowledge of the product.
 This helps get unbiased feedback and observe genuine user reactions.

 Team Aspects and Collaboration